abdullahmujahidali/Hand-Gesture-Recognition-/README.md

 ## Project Features.
 * Detects real time object and recognize which digit it is from 1 - 5 .
-* Detects number from a video from 1 - 5 digits.
+* Detects number from a video from 1 - 5 digits..

 ## Prerequisites